FAMILY: Seeing My Mother/Family Face-to-Face for the First Time in 18 years

 I called my mother and a sister who lives near her from a pay phone on Thursday night.
 Neither one answered.
 I had no way of reminding my mother, whom I'd last spoken to in June, that I was coming.
 I tried again the following morning from the DC airport, but to no avail.
 (They may have been wary of answering numbers they didn't recognize.)
 I called from the airport in Gainesville, FL after landing and was finally able to reach my mother.
 My sister Mary Grace picked me up from the airport less than an hour thereafter and drove me to Mom's place in Interlachen, FL.
 I had a measly $70 in my pocket but was glad to reconnect with family.
 (I ended up not spending any of it and was actually GIVEN money while there.)

 I would turn out to be the first arrival of many who came from out of town to visit my mother on her 75th birthday.
 I spent the evening visiting with my mother and the seven children whom she still cares for (3 of whom I'd never met) as well as my sister Mary Grace.
 The following day, my sister Mary Frances arranged for the family as well as friends and relatives who'd traveled from Georgia, Mississippi, south Florida and elsewhere to celebrate Mom's birthday (a day early) at Napolitano's Italian restaurant in Gainesville, FL.
-(Mom is Italian.)
+(Mom is Italian -- a 2nd-generation American.)
 There were about 3 dozen people in attendance.
 During the dinner, my mother made a speech in which she admonished her children and grandchildren to be kind to everyone.
 The following day, on her birthday, she would preach a sermon entitled "The Hope of Jesus", during which she explained how she is looking forward with anticipation to the day she'll go to Heaven and meet Jesus.
-My brother Robert sang three solos which were intertwined with her sermon.
-(It can be found on the website for Bethel Assembly of God of Interlachen, FL in the archives for August 26th, 2012.)
+My brother Robert sang three solos which were intertwined with her sermon at Bethel Assembly of God of Interlachen, FL.

 But elderly parents and siblings are not the only loved ones that the homeless need to try and reconnect with.
 Many of the homeless have children of their own whom they haven't seen in quite some time.
 Whereas parents and siblings WANT to see their homeless family members, children NEED to see their parents and to feel loved -- even if the parent is homeless and broke.
 Love doesn't cost a thing.
 So, while I SUGGEST that the homeless reconnect with parents and siblings, I IMPLORE them to reconnect with their children if they've lost touch.